Find out how to calculate days of absence from the UK for Indefinite Leave to Remain under the 10-year ILR Long Residence route.

 What happens when you have accumulated 10 years of stay, but your total absences from the UK exceed the permitted 548 days?

-From our experience, it can be tricky for those who love to travel or who have spent their 3 months' summer holidays abroad when studying.
-Many fall victim to spending long holidays in their home countries even though they have a clear intention to come back to the UK for their education or work.
+From our experience, it can be tricky for those who love to travel or who have spent their long summer or winter holidays abroad when studying.
+Many fall victim to spending extended breaks in their home countries even though they have a clear intention to come back to the UK for their education or work.

 The guidance stipulates that if continuous leave is broken, an application should normally be refused.
 Nevertheless, we have been successful in arguing that our clients' excessive absences were due to compelling or compassionate circumstances.
 We've worked with applicants before to prepare strong evidence such as official reports or letters, death certificates or medical certificates.
 Crucially, we invested time in truly understanding our clients' predicaments and presented legal arguments on whether: